MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/accessible-diagramsharepoint-disaster-recovery-to-microsoft-azure.md

 The configuration of AD DS for this solution constitutes a hybrid deployment scenario in which AD DS is partly deployed on-premises and partly deployed on Azure virtual machines.

-Important — Before you deploy AD DS in Azure, read Guidelines for Deploying Windows Server Active Directory on Microsoft Azure Virtual Machines (http://msdn.microsoft.com/en-us/library/windowsazure/jj156090.aspx).
+Important — Before you deploy AD DS in Azure, read Guidelines for Deploying Windows Server Active Directory on Microsoft Azure Virtual Machines (https://docs.microsoft.com/windows-server/identity/ad-ds/introduction-to-active-directory-domain-services-ad-ds-virtualization-level-100).

-For complete guidance on designing and deploying Active Directory environments, see http://TechNet.microsoft.com.

 This reference architecture includes two virtual machines configured as domain controllers.
 Each is configured as follows:

 - Size — Small.